David Marr (journalist): Career

-Marr began as a journalist working for The Bulletin magazine and The National Times newspaper in 1972 before being appointed editor in 1980.
-During this period, he oversaw the publication of the articles by David Hickie which detailed long-suppressed allegations of corruption against former New South Wales premier Robert Askin.
+He began as a journalist working for The Bulletin magazine and The National Times newspaper in 1972 before being appointed editor in 1980.
+During this period, he oversaw publication of the articles by Sydney journalist and author David Hickie, which detailed long-suppressed allegations of corruption against former New South Wales premier Robert Askin.
 The first article, headlined "Askin: friend of organised crime", was famously published on the day of Askin's funeral in 1981.

-In 1980, Marr published his first book, Barwick, a "hostile" biography of Chief Justice Sir Garfield Barwick.
+In 1980 Marr published his first book, Barwick, a biography of Chief Justice Sir Garfield Barwick.
 It won the NSW Premier's Literary Award for Non-Fiction, but was received poorly by its subject, who accused the author of fabricating quotes.
+This was followed in 1991 by his biography of Nobel Laureate Patrick White.

 Marr was a reporter on the ABC TV program Four Corners (1985, 1990–91), a role in which he won a Walkley Award, and presenter of Radio National's Arts Today program (1994–1996).
 From 2002 to 2004, he hosted the ABC TV program Media Watch.
-He is a frequent guest on ABC TV's Insiders program.
+He was a frequent guest on ABC TV's Insiders program.
 During his term as presenter of Media Watch he played a key role in exposing the ongoing cash for comment affair, which Media Watch had first raised in 1999, concerning radio commentators Alan Jones and John Laws.
-In 2004, the program's exposé of Australian Broadcasting Authority (ABA) head David Flint – who had written letters of support to Jones at a time when Jones was being investigated by the ABA – played a significant role in forcing Flint's resignation.
+In 2004 the program's exposé of Australian Broadcasting Authority (ABA) head David Flint – who had written letters of support to Jones at a time when Jones was being investigated by the ABA – played a significant role in forcing Flint's resignation.